Grange in Jefferson County, Georgia — The American South (South Atlantic)

 Erected 2000 by Georgia Department of Natural Resources.
 (Marker Number 081-4.)

 Location.
 33° 4.941′ N, 82° 34.71′ W. Marker is in Grange, Georgia, in Jefferson County.
-Marker is at the intersection of Fenns Bridge Road (Georgia Route 88) and Grange Road (Georgia Route 171), on the right when traveling north on Fenns Bridge Road.
-Touch for map.
+Marker is at the intersection of Fenns Bridge Road (Georgia Route 88) and Grange Road (Georgia Touch for map.
 Marker is in this post office area: Louisville GA 30434, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within Fenn's Bridge (approx. 3.1 miles away); Sherman's Left Wing (approx. 6.9 miles away); Dr. Alexander Avera (approx. 8.3 miles away); Sylvan Grove (approx. 8.8 miles away); Glascock County National Bicentennial Monument (approx. 10Ĺ miles away); Glascock County Veterans Monument (approx. 10Ĺ miles away); Crossing the Ogeechee River (approx. 10Ĺ miles away); Glascock County (approx. 10Ĺ miles away).
+At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
+Fenn's Bridge (approx. 3.1 miles away); Sherman's Left Wing (approx. 6.9 miles away); Dr. Alexander Avera (approx. 8.3 miles away); Sylvan Grove (approx. 8.8 miles away); Glascock County National Bicentennial Monument (approx. 10Ĺ miles away); Glascock County Veterans Monument (approx. 10Ĺ miles away); Crossing the Ogeechee River (approx. 10Ĺ miles away); Glascock County (approx. 10Ĺ miles away).

 More about this marker.
 This marker is a replacement for an earlier marker with the same title and similar text erected by the Georgia Historical Commission at this location, which had disappeared.

 Topics.
 This marker is included in this topic list: War, US Civil